DylanFrancisco/Flashcard_WebApp_CS426/README.md

-# Cards - Flashcard Creation and Management System w/ AI Card Generation
+# Cards - Flashcard Creation and Management System w/ AI Card Generation & NLP Video Recommendation
 ## Overview
 This Flashcard Management System is a comprehensive solution for creating, managing, and practicing with flashcards.
 It is designed to help users organize information into folders and sets, and to facilitate learning through various modes like editing, previewing, and practicing with flashcards.